Romanov Tercentenary: Aftermath

 It has been described as an 'extravaganza of pageantry' and a tremendous propaganda exercise undertaken by the Romanov dynasty in an unstable time for the monarchy.
 Among its principal goals were to 'inspire reverence and popular support for the principle of autocracy', but also a reinvention of the past, 'to recount the epic of the "popular Tsar", so as to invest the monarchy with a mythical historical legitimacy and an image of enduring permanence at this anxious time when its right to rule was being challenged by Russia's emerging democracy'.
 It was according to Figes a retreat 'to the past, hoping it would save them from the future'.

-The success of the celebrations nurtured a stronger confidence in the Tsar's ambitions of a popular autocracy, as the Tsar returned from the tour stating that 'my people love me'.
-His wife, Tsarina Alexandra, wrote to him describing the events as showing how the state ministers 'constantly' threatening the Tsar with talks of revolution were cowards, as they only had to show themselves and 'at once their hearts are ours'.
+The success of the celebrations nurtured a stronger confidence in the tsar's ambitions of a popular autocracy, as the tsar returned from the tour stating that 'my people love me'.
+His wife, Tsarina Alexandra, wrote to him describing the events as showing how the state ministers 'constantly' threatening the tsar with talks of revolution were cowards, as they only had to show themselves and 'at once their hearts are ours'.
 Figes notes that the only ones convinced by the illusions of the anniversary were the court itself.
-Nicholas began looking to move closer to his dream of personal rule, and it also spawned talks of travelling the Russian Interior, sailing down the Volga or visiting the Caucasus or Siberia.
-He also thought about closing the Duma, inspired by his more reactionary ministers, or turning it into a consultive body such as the Muscovite Land Assembly (Zemsky Sobor) of the 1500s.
+Nicholas began looking to move closer to his dream of personal rule, and it also spawned talks of travelling the Russian interior, sailing down the Volga or visiting the Caucasus or Siberia.
+He also thought about closing the Duma, inspired by his more reactionary ministers, or turning it into a consultative body such as the Muscovite Land Assembly (Zemsky Sobor) of the 1500s.

 Fedor Linde, sergeant of the Finland Regiment, was allowed to return to Russia under amnesty to celebrate the tercentenary, after being exiled for his involvement in the organization of an 'academic legion' alongside the Social Democrats to spread propaganda to the working class.

 Foreign reactions

 Not only the court, however, was 'swept away' by the rhetoric of the jubilee.
-The London Times wrote of the tercentenary that 'no hope seems too confident or too bright', regarding the Romanov's future in a special edition covering the jubilee.
-It also reported that stamps depicting the Tsar made in commemoration of the anniversary had to be recalled when 'some royalist post-office clerks refused to impress the obliterating postmark on these hallowed visages'.
+The Times wrote of the tercentenary that 'no hope seems too confident or too bright', regarding the Romanov's future in a special edition covering the jubilee.
+It also reported that stamps depicting the tsar made in commemoration of the anniversary had to be recalled when 'some royalist post-office clerks refused to impress the obliterating postmark on these hallowed visages'.
 It concluded that 'these loyal and eminently respectable scruples are typical of the mind of the vast masses of the Russian people'.
 The British Foreign Office agreed, writing that 'nothing could exceed the affection and devotion to the person of the Emperor displayed by the population wherever His Majesty appeared.
 There is no doubt that in this strong attachment of the masses ... to the person of the Emperor lies the great strength of the Russian autocracy.'